Birmania/smtp-mailing-queue/readme.txt

 4. Supervisors

 == Changelog ==

+= 2.0.1 =
+* Security : Escape some values display to avoid XSS in Admin "Tools" and "Supervisors" tabs

 = 2.0.0 =
 * Bugfix : 'wp_mail' filters are now immediately executed on call instead of being delayed to real email sending